jcyLite/react-native-website/docs/integration-with-android-fragment.md

 ---
 id: integration-with-android-fragment
-title: Integration with an Android Fragment
+title: Integration with an Android
 ---

 import Tabs from '@theme/Tabs'; import TabItem from '@theme/TabItem'; import constants from '@site/core/TabsConstants';